-The prices for the products aren’t horrible either.
-For example, this is one of the many eyeshadow options:
+The prices for cosmetics aren’t horrible either.
+For example, here are some of the eyeshadow options:

-Yes, you can find cheaper in some places.
-But, that price range is fairly standard for a relatively high quality example of eyeshadow.
+Yes, you can find it cheaper in some places.
+But, that price range is fairly standard for a relatively high-quality example of eyeshadow.

 That pattern was consistent across the site.
 In some cases, products might be more expensive than you would find in stores, but not excessively so.
 For example, many of the prices were in line with what you might find with Avon, and a considerable number of people do buy Avon makeup regularly.